seinecle/blog/_posts/2023-06-26-contributing-to-gephi.md

 ## Are you a beginner or moderately experienced with Gephi?
 ### 6. Chat and contribute to the Gephi group on Facebook!
-Yes, Facebook is really far from anyone's cup of tea.
+Yes, Facebook is really not anyone's cup of tea.
 Discord, LinkedIn, Slack, a Wordpress forum... all these would be preferable in some way and yet ten times less used than the group on Facebook.
 So we stay there for the moment.